iGardening Logo Large Transparent Background

 Q: Can I use Pinkcurrants in my cooking?

 A: Absolutely!
-These delicious fruits can be used in a variety of dishes, from jams and jellies to desserts and sauces.
-Their sweet juicy flavour enhances many recipes and makes for a fantastic summer treat!
+These delicious fruits can be used in various dishes, from jams and jellies to desserts and sauces.
+Their sweet, juicy flavour enhances many recipes and makes for a fantastic summer treat!

 Q: How tall do Pinkcurrant ‘Gloire de Sablons’ bushes grow?